Composite photography images; where photography and graphic design meet.

 One of our passions and specialties is composite photography.
 What is a composite image?
 A quick google search finds this definition:

-composite Image is a “picture that is made from the combination of multiple images merged into a single surface.
+A composite Image is a “picture that is made from the combination of multiple images merged into a single surface.
 This technique often generates interesting and weird surreal effects.”

 “Weird” aside, interesting and purposely surreal can and should be frequent elements of good composite photography.
 The great thing about composite photography is that it enables the artist to create exactly what they imagine for a finished image without being limited by location, reality, gravity etc.